w4t3rcs/spring-boot-python-executor/CONTRIBUTING.md

 3. Make your changes following the project’s coding standards.
 4. Write clear and concise commit messages:

-   * Use the present tense, e.g., "Add support for X" instead of "Added support for X".
    * Include issue numbers if applicable, e.g., `Fixes #123`.
 5. Push your branch and open a pull request against `main`.